lanre-OG/Static-Analysis-Lab/README.md

 See: include/clang/StaticAnalyzer, lib/StaticAnalyzer, test/Analysis.

 Copy the checkers from this repository and overwrite the default checkers in `lib/StaticAnalyzer` and conclude the remaining steps in Clang getting started guide.

+## Lab Exercise

+1. Download code base of your choice (preferably C or C++)
+2. Compile codebase using Clang as shown above
+3. Generate and review tool output/warning using scan view
+4. Generate CWE ID's-tool output mapping (Identify the CWE ID with the lowest level of abstraction)

 ## Additional Resources